01Does your Revocable Living Trust contain the appropriate provisions?

 For married couples who cannot rely on portability to maximize their estate tax exemptions, retirement plans should be the last place for them to look to fund the AB Trusts created for the benefit of the surviving spouse in their Revocable Living Trusts.
 The reasons why are complicated but mainly tie into income tax considerations and maximizing options for the beneficiaries named after the surviving spouse dies.
 Also, many Revocable Living Trusts do not contain the appropriate language to administer IRAs left to an A or B Trust.
 Only you, your spouse, and your estate planning attorney can determine when and if your retirement plans should be named as the primary beneficiaries of the AB Trusts created in your Revocable Living Trust.

-Considerations When Choosing a Trust Beneficiary for IRAs and 401(k)s
+Choosing a Trust Beneficiary for IRAs and 401(k)s

 Understanding the Basic Rules When Choosing Retirement Account Beneficiaries